-After 10 training trials in which no points were earned or lost, participants worked through 200 experimental trials.
+After 10 training trials on which no points were earned or lost, participants worked through 200 experimental trials.
 In the conflict condition, these trials consisted of 170 win trials and 30 loss trials.
 At the start of each trial, the empty start box and the target boxes with a smiley or frowny appeared on the screen.
 Participants initiated a trial by moving the manikin from the middle of the screen to the start box.
-Then, the movement cue appeared in the start box after a random interval (200-400 ms).
-Upon arrival in one of the target areas, a tone was played and the amount of points that were earned or lost in this trial popped up above the box (e.g., +5).
-If participants selected the incorrect target area or did not reach the target area within 2 seconds, an error message appeared on the screen for 2 s, indicating the loss of 10 points.
+Then the movement cue appeared in the start box after a random interval (200-400 ms).
+Upon arrival in one of the target areas, a tone was played, and the amount of points that were earned or lost on this trial popped up above the box (e.g., +5).
+If participants selected the incorrect target area or did not reach at one of the target boxes.
+Lower panels: Mean movement trajectory for the two conditions (loss-trials/low-frequency trials vs. win-trials/high-frequency trials) for the conflict condition (left side) and the control condition (right side) in Experiment 1 the target area within 2 s, an error message appeared on the screen for 2 s, indicating the loss of 10 points.